-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

 According to Vardon, the interest in the 33-year-old joining the Lakers is strong, which comes as no surprise as the potential courtship between the Lakers and James has been reported for a while.

-As ESPN's Brian Windhorst noted, James' decision to opt out favors the Lakers, and puts teams with less cap space, like the Rockets, at a disadvantage:
+As ESPN.com's Brian Windhorst noted, James' decision to opt out favors the Lakers and puts teams with less cap space, like the Rockets, at a disadvantage:

 Brian Windhorst @WindhorstESPN